Dr Martina Breuer, Haupt Pharma Münster GmbH

 Cleaning Validation Concepts

-- Soil residue evaluations (Worst Case selection)
+- Cleaning design and processes: Type and selection of cleaners, Soil residue evaluations (Worst Case selection)

 - Determination of the critical parameter (SMART objective)